Blackmoor History, Family Crest & Coats of Arms

 Early History of the Blackmoor family

-Another 175 words (12 lines of text) covering the years 1086, 1654, 1729, 1684 and 1720 are included under the topic Early Blackmoor History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blackmoor research.
+Another 87 words (6 lines of text) covering the years 1086, 1654, 1729, 1684 and 1720 are included under the topic Early Blackmoor History in all our PDF Extended History products and printed products wherever possible.

 Blackmoor Spelling Variations